arvndvv/lifepace/README.md

-# LifePace
+# Driftcue

-LifePace is a local-first progressive web app for planning your days and tracking progress through both tasks and a lifespan calendar.
+Driftcue is a local-first progressive web app for planning your days and tracking progress through both tasks and a lifespan calendar.
 It is built with React, TypeScript, Vite, Tailwind CSS, and the Vite PWA plugin.

 ## Features